-Then I see it: What sounded like a WWII German tank is a huge bulldozer; it has a plow blade as wide as the entire street, all four lanes!
-The iron hulk is crawling down the 36th, its diesel ticking and roaring, billowing thick black smoke out of its exhaust pipes.
+Then I see it—what sounds like a WWII German tank is a huge bulldozer; it has a plow blade as wide as the entire street, all four lanes!
+The iron hulk is crawling down 36th Street, its diesel engine is ticking and roaring, billowing thick black smoke out of its exhaust pipes.
 The squealing steel tracks are louder now, chewing into the pavement as the bulldozer slowly plows whatever it’s pushing.
 The massive pile looks like something sloppy, flopping, rolling, and tumbling.
 Something twisted; maybe trees?
 If so, their limbs flop outward as they tumble and cartwheel, shoved by that giant machine down the middle of the street.

 Then, my heart races when I recognize precisely what the bulldozer is pushing down the street.
 It’s an enormous pile of people.
 Dead people—plague victims, surely.
 There are hundreds, maybe thousands, of bodies, and the driver is wearing a bright-yellow biohazard suit, helmet, and all.
 The whole scene is apocalyptic.
 The dozer is flanked on both sides by two other biohazard-suited men, following it along with firehoses.
 The two are spraying whatever is washing up on the sidewalk in its wake, back into the street.
 Blood and body parts, I think.
 The tumbling, rolling hank of bodies flop and bounce against the plow blade, all the way down 36th Street.
 The pile is being pushed toward a huge pyre, blazing, lighting every building in Times Square.

-About an hour or so afterward, thinking about my complaint to the desk clerk, it dawned on me just how bad things are getting.
+About an hour or so afterward, thinking about my complaint to the desk clerk, I had a pretty good twinge of guilt and it dawned on me just how bad things have gotten.
 That poor young girl is stuck here, just like me.
 She sounded tired, scared, and overstressed, too.
-Recalling every word of my complaint, each came back with the bitter taste of regret.
-That’s when I realized I was fortunate to have gotten anything at all for dinner.
-And the mint, which irked me so, was a nice gesture.
-I feel that it would be the last act of kindness I’ll see for a very long time.
+I suppose that I was fortunate to have had anything at all for dinner.
+And the mint, which made me feel so jipped, was actually a nice gesture.
+It’ll probably be the last act of kindness I’ll see for a very long time.

 March ??
 I’m not sure of the date, or that it matters.

-It took me so long to fall asleep last night.
-It was hot as hell in here.
-I got so sweaty, then chilly; I shivered so bad, I cracked one of my front teeth!
+The rain is still coming down in buckets out there.
+Terrible headache, and toothache.
+Probably why it took me so long to fall asleep last night, too.
+Also, It was hot as hell in here.
+I got so sweaty, then chilled; I shivered so violently, I cracked one of my front teeth!
 Another thing that didn’t help much either was that someone in the room next door was playing their music way too loud.
 And, it was country music!
 Sounded like an old scratched up vinyl record, with that crackling, fuzzy white noise over the music.
 It kept skipping over and over.
 Even though the record skipped over and over, I couldn’t make out the tune.
 I don’t think I’d ever heard it before.
 It sounded so damned sad, I literally felt the pain in the voice of the singer.
 I could only make out a few lines.
 It went something like this: